-All procurement and operational activities undertaken by the Group must adhere to the Cairn Group Code of Ethics and CSR policy.
+All procurement and operational activities undertaken by the Group must adhere to the Capricorn Code of Ethics and CSR policy.
 Verifying that our contractors share our focus on all aspects of health, safety and environment (HSE) and Corporate Responsibility (CR) is essential to maintaining our licence to operate.
-Cairn applies a rigorous selection process in choosing contractors, which is embedded in Cairn's Contractor Management Procedures.
+Capricorn applies a rigorous selection process in choosing contractors, which is embedded in Capricorn's Contractor Management Procedures.

-Cairn measures and reports on steps taken in relation to ensuring that slavery and human trafficking is not taking place in its business or supply chains
+Capricorn measures and reports on steps taken in relation to ensuring that slavery and human trafficking is not taking place in its business or supply chains

-Cairn reports annually on human rights and modern slavery within our annual CR report published on the website.
-The CR report is developed to meet the 'core' reporting standard of the Global Reporting Initiative (GRI) which also meets the requirements of the UN Guiding Principles Reporting Framework.
-In 2020 we continued improvements in reporting towards compliance with the Sustainable Accounting Standard Board standard for the oil and gas sector and the Task Force on Climate-related Financial Disclosures for the energy sector.
+Capricorn reports annually on human rights within our annual sustainability report published on the website.
+The report is developed to meet the 'core' reporting standard of the Global Reporting Initiative (GRI) which also meets the requirements of the UN Guiding Principles Reporting Framework.
+In 2020 we continued improvements in reporting towards compliance with the Sustainable Accounting Standard Board standard for the oil and gas sector and the Task Force on

+Climate-related Financial Disclosures for the energy sector.
 Improvements in transparency will continue in 2021.